 # cd ~/.ssh # chmod 600 KEY_NAME.pem

-- Now you can use the key pair to connect to the instances created using this key pair:
+- Now you can use the key pair to log on to the instances in question using this key pair:

 # ssh -i ~/.ssh/KEY_NAME.pem USER@SERVER_IP